This guide for Micro-Manager was developed and tested on version 2.0-gamma. The guide for earlier versions can be found on the Internet.

 - The next window contains drop-down list with configuration files.
 Choose None.

-- In the main window choose Tools → Hardware configuration wizard.
+- In the main window choose Devices → Hardware configuration wizard.

 The process of hardware configuration consists of 6 steps: